Aurob/Python-Hand-Detection/README.md

 # Python Hand Detection
 ## Detecting hands in python 3 using openCV

+This project uses Haar Feature-based Cascade Classifiers to detect hands in an image (or a frame from webcam).

+For more information regarding using python for Haar Feature object detection see this link.
+(The detection part of this project was taken from this link and altered to fit the project):
+(Face Detection using Haar Cascades)[https://docs.opencv.org/3.4/d7/d8b/tutorial_py_face_detection.html]

 You will need to install two python libraries for this code to work, opencv-python and imutils

 You can install them using pip: